seibert-media/automatix/README.md

 # TIPS & TRICKS

-If you want to access variables in **python** action you defined in preceeding command, you can use the **PERSISTENT_VARS** dictionary.
+If you want to access variables in **python** action you defined in preceeding command, you can use the **PERSISTENT_VARS** dictionary (shortcut: **PVARS**).
-This is added to the local scope of **python** actions.
+This is added to the local scope of **python** actions and the dictonary keys are also available as attributes.
  Examples:
 - To make all local variables of the actual command persistent use `PERSISTENT_VARS.update(locals())`.
 - To delete one persistent variable named "myvar" use `del PERSISTENT_VARS['myvar']`
 - To make variable "v2" persistent use `PERSISTENT_VARS['v2'] = v2`
+  or `PERSISTENT_VARS.v2 = v2`
+- Use the shortcut like `PVARS.v2 = v2`

-You can use all variables in PERSISTENT_VARS
+You can use variables in PERSISTENT_VARS also as condition by using the shortcut and the attribute notation:

+      - python: PVARS.cond = some_function()
+      - PVARS.cond?local: echo 'This is only printed if "some_function" evaluates to "True"'

 An alternative is to make variables global, but in most cases using PERSISTENT_VARS is more clean. _**CAUTION: Choosing already existing